Free Shipping on U.S. orders over $80

 If the damage is deep enough so that the polish is not removing the damage, you'll need to wetsand or have a professional detailer fix the defect.
 For more information, check out our wetsanding tutorial.

-After polishing with No. 1 Clean & Polish, polish the surface with No. 2 One Step Polish.
-Paint Polish is a finer grade polish and will enhance the depth and gloss of your paint.
+After polishing with No. 1 Clean & Polish, polish the surface with nextzett No. 2 One Step Polish.
+One Step Polish is a finer grade polish and will enhance the depth and gloss of your paint.
 After polishing, the surface should look significantly improved with the majority of the defect removed.

 After polishing the paint, you need to seal the finish with a protective layer of wax.
 Apply No. 3 Polish & Wax with a foam applicator pad to protect the paint against oxidation, UV rays, bird droppings, acid rain, road grime and from any future egg attacks (if you should be so unfortunate).